-- 1. In response to a request by law enforcement officials seeking verification that a person who presented an identification card is lawfully in possession of such card and is lawfully in possession of a particular amount of marijuana product; - 2.
+- (A) Qualifying patient, primary caregiver information, and proprietary business information maintained by the department shall not be released outside the department except for purposes authorized by federal law or Article XIV, including - - 1.
+In response to a request by law enforcement officials seeking verification that a person who presented an identification card is lawfully in possession of such card and is lawfully in possession of a particular amount of marijuana product; - 2.
 In response to a request by law enforcement officials seeking information during the process of requesting a search or arrest warrant relating to cultivation of marijuana plants; - 3.
-For the purposes of a dispensary verifying whether a particular qualifying patient or primary caregiver may purchase an amount of marijuana product; and - 4.
-In response to a valid grand jury, judicial, or law enforcement subpoena. - (6) Unless otherwise stated, any reference to days in this chapter will mean calendar days.
-In computing any period of time prescribed or allowed by the Department in this chapter, the designated period of time begins to run the day after the relevant act or event.
+For the purposes of a dispensary verifying whether a particular person may purchase an amount of marijuana product; and - 4.
+In response to a valid grand jury, judicial, or law enforcement subpoena. - (6) Licensees, cardholders, and applicants have a continuing duty to provide the department with up-to-date contact information, including the individual who shall be the designated contact for all department communications.
+Licensees, cardholders, and applicants are deemed to have received all communications and notifications from the department on the date the department sends an email to the to the email address of the designated contact for the licensee, cardholder, or applicant. - (7) Unless otherwise stated, any reference to days in this chapter will mean calendar days.
+In computing any period of time prescribed or allowed by the department in this chapter, the designated period of time begins to run the day after the relevant act or event.

-AUTHORITY: Sections 1.3.(1)(b), 1.3.(2), 2.4(1)(b), and 2.4(4) of Article XIV, Mo.
+AUTHORITY: sections 1.3.(1)(b), 1.3.(2), 2.4(1)(b), and 2.4(4) of Article XIV, Mo.
 Const.
 Emergency rule filed Jan.
 20, 2023, effective Feb.
-3, 2023, expires Aug.
+3, 2023, expired Aug.
 1, 2023.
-An emergency rule and a proposed rule covering this same material will be published in the March 1, 2023, issue of the Missouri Register.
+Original rule filed Jan.
+20, 2023, effective July 30, 2023.